mabruras/sqapi/resources/docs/CONNECTORS.md

 ```

 ###### Status Updates
-When receiving a message, it is important that the processors for
-all the plugins are able to register their status of processing.
+Relational databases is intended to also be used by the sqAPI core,
+thus should be able to store the messages that sqAPI receives.
+This is both to keep track of what messages have been received,
+and their current status (eg. `DONE`, `RETRY` or `FAILED`)

-The `core.processor` will call upon this method as a small log,
+The Process Manager will call upon this method as a small log,
 in case something breaks while processing the message.
 ```python
 from sqapi.core.message import Message